 See Florida Statute §61.13001(2)(a).

 If the parents have a case that establishes a schedule for the child, the parents must obtain a Court Order accepting the agreement.
 See Florida Statute §61.13001(2)(b).
-If this is the case, the agreement allowing the relocation must be filed with the Court.
+If this is the case, you must file the agreement allowing the relocation with the Court.

 Court Order Granting your (Request) Petition to Relocate:

 You can request the Court to allow you to move with the your child by filing a petition to relocate.
 See Florida Statute §61.13001(3).